 The City of Boston commissioned artist Victor "Marka27" Quiñonez to create this mural as part of the third round of the Transformative Public Art Program.
 The Mayor's Office of Arts and Culture allocated more than $1 million toward murals at 10 sites across nine neighborhoods as part of the program.
 The total budget for this project was $87,500.
 The mural is located on the exterior of Washington Manor (1701 Washington St.) in the South End.
-On this project, Marka27 is collaborating with the:
+On this project, Marka27 collaborated with the:

 Washington Manor is a Boston Housing Authority (BHA) community for low- and moderate-income elders and people with disabilities built in 1973.
 The building offers about 77 apartment units in an eight-story building.